IAT-461/Lab04-Feature-Engineering/README.md

 ### Lab Task 04 Description

 In this repository, a file titled **lecture5_scaffold.ipynb** has been provided.
-You must complete this notebook according to the questions asked.
+You must complete the second feature discussed in this notebook.

-For each part, write a brief explanation about the non-obvious sections of your code to describe how they work.
+For each block of your code, write a brief explanation about the non-obvious sections of your code to describe how they work.

 ### Lab Task 04 Submission Guide